medaminnesota/.github/profile/README.md

-## This is the Meda GitHub repository.
+## This is the MEDA GitHub repository.

 MEDA, the Metropolitan Economic Development Organization, is a nonprofit organization based in Minneapolis, Minnesota, whose mission is to help BIPOC entrepeneurs succeed.
 Visit our website at [meda.net](https://www.meda.net) to learn more about us and apply for our services.